Dobeash/Munge/FUNCTIONS.md

 	  LIST data

 	DESCRIPTION:
-	  Uses settings to optionally trim strings and set the new-line marker.
+	  Uses settings to set the new-line marker.
-	  LIST is a function! value.
+	  LIST is a #(function!) value.

 	ARGUMENTS:
 	  data          [block!]

 ### load-dsv